hsinemt/Integrated-project-management-application/README.md

    - Once approved, your changes will be merged into `main`.
    - Delete your feature branch after merging to keep the repository clean.

+## CI Pipeline

+This project uses GitHub Actions for continuous integration.
+The pipeline is configured to run tests, linting, and security checks on the codebase.

+### Main CI Pipeline (`main.yml`)

+The CI pipeline performs the following tasks:

+- **Setup**:
+  - Runs on Ubuntu with Node.js 16.x and 18.x
+  - Sets up the environment and caches dependencies

+- **Backend Checks**:
+  - Installs backend dependencies
+  - Runs security audit on backend dependencies
+  - Verifies the backend server can start

+- **Frontend Checks**:
+  - Installs frontend dependencies
+  - Runs ESLint for code quality checks
+  - Runs frontend tests
+  - Builds the frontend application
+  - Runs security audit on frontend dependencies

+The pipeline runs on pushes and pull requests to the main, development, and Code-Overview branches.